mohsin-shaikh/projects/README.md

 # Projects

-This repository contains a collection of projects requirements that we are going to work on.
+This repository contains a collection of projects requirements.

 ## List of projects